PM-Chaitanya-Teja/SNISPay/README.md

 SNISPay Banking Management System is a Java and MySQL based application developed to manage basic banking and payment operations efficiently.

 ## Features
-- User login and authentication
+- User login and checking
 - Account creation and management
-- Deposit, withdrawal, and fund transfer
+- Deposit and withdrawal
 - View account balance and transaction history
 - Secure and user-friendly system